 where $\theta^* \in \mathbb{R}^{p}$ and the function $f$ is assumed increasing.
-The data $X_1,\ldots,X_n$ will be assumed isotropic and subGaussian, and the observation errors will be assumed subGaussian as well.
+This setting is also known as the single index model and rigde function model.
 When the estimation of $\theta^*$ is performed using Empirical Risk Estimation, i.e. by solving

-for a given smooth loss function $\ell$, we show that the double descent phenomenon takes place and we give precise order of dependencies with respect to all the intrinsic parameters of the model, such as the dimensions $n$ and $p$, various bounds on the derivatives of $f$ and of the loss function used in the Empirical Risk Estimation.
+for a given smooth loss function $\ell$, we derive an upper bound on the prediction error that gives precise order of dependencies with respect to all the intrinsic parameters of the model, such as the dimensions $n$ and $p$, as well as various bounds on the derivatives of $f$ and of the loss function used in the Empirical Risk Estimation.

-Our contribution is the first non-asymptotic analysis of the double descent phenomenon for non-linear models by providing concentration results on generalisation instead of controlling the expected risk only.
-More precisely, our results quantify the proximity in $\ell_2$ of a certain solution $\hat \theta$ of \eqref{erm} to $\theta^*$, from which the performance of the minimum norm solution follows naturally.
-Our proofs are very elementary as they utilise an elegant continuous Newton method argument initially promoted by Neuberger in a series of papers intended to provide a new proof of the Nash Moser theorem \cite{castro2001inverse}, \cite{neuberger2007continuous}.
+Our contribution improves on the literature on the non-asymptotic regime of benign overfitting for non-linear models by providing concentration results on generalisation instead of controlling the expected risk only.
+More precisely, our results quantify the proximity in $\ell_2$ of a certain solution $\hat \theta$ of \eqref{erm} to $\theta^*$.
+Our proof of this first result utilises an elegant continuous Newton method argument initially promoted by Neuberger \cite{castro2001inverse}, \cite{neuberger2007continuous}.
 From this, we obtain a quantitative analysis of the performance in prediction of the minimum $\ell_2$-norm solution based on a careful study relying on high dimensional probability.